abbashosseinii/sub/README.md

 }
 ```

-### SubParser
+### Sub

-The `SubParser` is responsible for parsing subtitle files and converting them into a list of `SubModel` objects.
+The `Sub` class is responsible for parsing subtitle files and converting them into a list of `SubModel` objects.

 #### Example of Parsing an SRT File